Frances Tiafoe: Early life and background

-Frances Tiafoe was born on January 20, 1998, along with his twin brother Franklin, in Maryland, to Constant (better known as Frances Sr.) Tiafoe and Alphina Kamara, immigrants from Sierra Leone.
+Tiafoe was born on January 20, 1998, along with his twin brother Franklin, in Maryland, to Constant (better known as Frances Sr.) Tiafoe and Alphina Kamara, immigrants from Sierra Leone.
 His father immigrated to the United States in 1993, while his mother joined him in 1996 to escape the civil war in their country.
-In 1999, his father began working as a day laborer on a construction crew that built the Junior Tennis Champions Center in College Park, Maryland.
+In 1999, his father began working as a day laborer on a construction crew that built the Junior Tennis Champions Center (JTCC) in College Park, Maryland.
 When the facility was completed, he was hired as the on-site custodian and given a spare office to live in at the center.
-Frances and Franklin lived with their father at the center for five days a week for the next 11 years.
+The Tiafoe brothers lived with their father at the center for five days a week for the next 11 years.
 They took advantage of their living situation to start playing tennis regularly at age 4.
 They stayed with their mother when she was not working night shifts as a nurse.

 When Tiafoe and his brother were 5 years old, their father arranged for them to begin training at the JTCC, bypassing their usual fees.
-At age 8, Misha Kouznetsov began coaching Tiafoe at the center, taking interest in him after seeing his work ethic and interest in the sport.
+When Tiafoe was 8 years old, Misha Kouznetsov began coaching him at the center, taking interest in him after seeing his work ethic and interest in the sport.
 Kouznetsov helped sponsor Tiafoe to play at tournaments as he progressed through the juniors.
 He continued to coach Tiafoe for nine years until he moved to the USTA National Training Center in Boca Raton, Florida.
-Frances's brother Franklin stayed in Maryland, where he played high school tennis at DeMatha Catholic High School and later played college tennis at Salisbury University.
+Tiafoe's brother Franklin stayed in Maryland, where he attended Laurel Springs School and accredited, NCAA approved online school, while playing high school tennis at DeMatha Catholic High School and later played college tennis at Salisbury University.